 We do not recognize the heterosexualization of the form of the definition partly because we have given it a 'sample' which allows us to ignore its genderized functioning.
 That sample is the abstract equation, which appears to be the form or 'essence' of the definition itself.
-Using alphabetical notation A = B' substitutes empty place-takers for words or 'values.'
+Using alphabetical notation 'A = B' substitutes empty place-takers for words or 'values.'
 Because they are empty place takers, not general like word-gifts are as substitute samples, they seem to imply reciprocal substitutability: if A = B, B = A.4 Moreover, the equation can seem to be simply a more complicated version of the (completely reciprocal) tautology: A = A. Taking the equation, which is a simplified and abstract imitation of the definition, as the 'sample' for all definitions, their model or 'form,' allows us to leave aside as irrelevant the overtaking and giving way that are actually taking place in the heterosexualized definition.

-Figure 23.
-The reciprocal action of masculation and the definition spawns social self-similarities already takes place only among those products which (like masculated men in the OBN) already belong to the valued category and only deals with quantity of that value.
+In fact, the reciprocal, neutral (should we say, 'sanitized?') equation takes over from the definition much as exchange takes over from barter and giftgiving and even from forced servitude.
+Then we give value to this image of neutrality or 'equality' and the overtaking, giving and giving way processes begin again.
+The equation of value for the market already takes place only among those products which (like masculated men in the OBN) already belong to the valued category and only deals with quantity of that value.
 It is used exclusively with things that are already considered exchangeable.
 Though the equation between a product and its price appears neutral, money becomes the incarnate definiendum which physically takes over while the product in exchange physically gives way.
 At the same time the whole process of exchange for money takes the place of giftgiving.